 The Company typically owns 25% to 50% of the equity share capital of each investee company and a portion of its investment in each investee company may be in the form of loan stock.

-The Company's uninvested funds are placed on deposit or invested in short-term fixed income securities.
+The Company's uninvested funds are placed on deposit.

 Risk Diversification